International Postgraduate Research Scholarship

 - be eligible to be enrolled full-time on-campus in a PhD at the USQ;

-- not be an Australian citizen, New Zealand citizen or Australian permanent resident (*Note: Australian permanent resident includes holders of Australian permanent humanitarian visas);
+- be an international student, not an Australian or New Zealand citizen or Australian permanent resident;

 - not be in receipt of similar funding from the Australian Government;